Naomi Sedney: Breakthrough at senior level

-In 2018 Sedney won silver with the 4 x 100 m relay team (Marije van Hunenstijn, Schippers, Samuel and Sedney)at the 2018 European Athletics Championships at the Olympiastadion in Berlin, Germany.
-Individually she competed in the 100 metres, where she made it to the semi finals finishing 18th overall.
+In 2018 Sedney won silver with the 4 × 100 m relay team (Marije van Hunenstijn, Schippers, Samuel and Sedney)at the 2018 European Athletics Championships at the Olympiastadion in Berlin, Germany.
+Individually she competed in the 100 metres, where she made it to the semi-finals finishing 18th overall.

-In 2019 at the 2019 World Championships in Doha was part of the Dutch 4 x 100 metres Relay Team (Nargélis Statia Pieter, Van Hunenstijn, Samuel, Sedney).
+In 2019 at the 2019 World Championships in Doha was part of the Dutch 4 × 100 metres Relay Team (Nargélis Statia Pieter, Van Hunenstijn, Samuel, Sedney).
 They stranded in the heats, finishing 9th overall.

-In 2021 Sedney became national indoor champion 60m in a time of 7.28, hereby qualifying for her first international indoor championships.
-At the European Indoor Championships in Toruń, Poland Sedney made it to the semi finals finishing 18th overal.
+In 2021 Sedney became national indoor champion 60 m in a time of 7.28, hereby qualifying for her first international indoor championships.
+At the European Indoor Championships in Toruń, Poland Sedney made it to the semi-finals finishing 18th overall.
 Outdoor Sedney competed with the Dutch relay team in both the World Relays in Chorzów, Poland and her second Olympic Games in Tokyo, Japan.
 In Poland the Dutch team (Samuel, Schippers, Visser, Sedney) became third after a bad handover between Vissers and Sedney eliminated their chances for the gold.
 At the Olympics a failed handover between Visser and Schippers in the final lead to a DNF for the Dutch relay team (Visser, Schippers, Van Hunnestijn, Sedney).

+In 2022 Sedney competed in both the World Championships in Eugene and the European Championships in Munich.
+In Eugene the Dutch 4 × 100 metres relay team (Andrea Bouma, Zoë Sedney, Minke Bisschops and Naomi Sedney) stranded in the heats, finishing 6th in their heat and 13th overall.
+In Munich the Dutch 4 × 100 metres relay team (N'Ketia Seedo, Zoë Sedney, Samuel and Naomi Sedney) finished 5th overall.

+In 2023 Sedney wasn't selected to compete in an international tournament.
+With a 100 meters seasons best of 11.41 she was the 7th best in the Dutch Rankings.

+In 2024 Sedney was selected for the Dutch 4 x 100 meters replay team for both the European Championships in Rome and the Olympics Games in Paris.
+She did not run but was in the stands cheering on her team mates.